milankoster/Animal-Shelter-Predictions/README.md

 # Animal Shelter Predictions

-Animal Shelter Predictions is a challenge aimed at prediction how long it will take for cats and dogs to be adopted using classification.
+Animal Shelter Predictions aims to predict how long it will take for cats and dogs to be adopted using classification.

 The project is build up of 2 delivery documents and 4 main notebooks.